adamcharnock/dokku-client/README.rst

 ============================================

 **Note:** This project is in the very early stages of development.
-You can help by adding commands (see below)
+You can help by adding commands (see below).

 Installation
 ------------